-JIS L 1920 test method is a Japanese industrial Standards testing method for antimicrobial activity and efficacy of textile products.
+JIS L 1920 test method is a Japanese industrial standard testing method for antimicrobial activity and efficacy of textile products.
 Japanese standards formulated this test to examine the ability of antimicrobial-treated fabrics to inhibit or kill microorganisms.
 In this test, the technicians examine the material for its antimicrobial property over 18 hours.

 Antimicrobial agents are functional textile additives and are now more popularly used in many textile industries.
 They provide resistance against the microbes that cause foul odor and color change in the fabric.
 With a more active and improved lifestyle, the demand for antimicrobial fabric products has increased to a greater extent.